-CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CITY UNIVERSITY OF NEW YORK
+CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

-Clare Churcher “Beginning Database Design” 2nd (2012) Edition — either book or PDF.
+TEXTBOOKS Clare Churcher “Beginning Database Design” 2nd (2012) Edition, and

 Additional requireded readings and tutorials will be provided on this course webpage.

-You will write/draw all homeworks, tests, and exams with pen on paper in the exact maner that I demand; quality of presentation of your work is a large part of each grade.
-You MUST buy this PARTICULAR GRID PAPER and these 0.7mm BLACK Pilot FriXion PENS.
-I do not allow any other paper or pens/pencils.
-Scanner app: 🍏 / 🤖
+REQUIRED SUPPLIES You will write and draw all homeworks, tests, and exams with pen on paper in the exact maner that I specify.
+You will photo-scan and submit all to gradescope for semi-automated grading.
+Maximum consistency being essential, you MUST buy this PARTICULAR GRID PAPER and these 0.7mm BLACK Pilot FriXion pens - both very inexpensive!
+I will not allow any other paper or pens/pencils.
+You MUST also use this particular free scanner app: 🍏 / 🤖

 WEEK 1 What Can Go Wrong